mth229/mth229.github.io/229-projects/integration.md

 ### Quick background

-Read about this material here: [integration](http://mth229.github.io/integration.html).
+Read more about this material here: [integration](http://mth229.github.io/integration.html).